Researching Alien Files (A-Files) at the National Archives at Kansas City

 - My ancestor was born before 1909, but I can't find his/her entry in NARA's online catalog.
 Should I submit a record request?

 - What information do I need to make a record request?

-- May I request any A-File if it is available in the Online Catalog?
+- May I request any A-File if it is available in the National Archives Catalog?

 The Immigration and Naturalization Service (INS) began issuing aliens an Alien Registration number in 1940, and on April 1, 1944, began using this number to create individual case files, called Alien Files or A-Files.

 A-Files contain all records of any active case of an alien not yet naturalized as they passed through the United States immigration and inspection process.
 An A-File might also be created without any action taken by the alien, for example if INS initiated a law enforcement action against or involving the alien.

 In a few instances there are files on aliens who registered between 1940 and 1944.
 These files document aliens who received an Alien Registration number and form prior to 1944, and had an A-File created due to the re-opening of the case after 1944.
 Files from other series, such as visa files, were withdrawn and placed in the A-Files when cases were reopened in instances such as the filing of applications to replace a document, obtain a border crossing card, or petition for an immigrant relative.

 If the individual that you seek does not have an A-File, a microfilmed copy of their Alien Registration Form ("Form AR–2") may still be available for research from US Citizenship and Immigration Service.

 A-Files are a rich source of biographical information in that they contain relatively modern immigration documents, all in one file.
 Since the early 20th century the United States collected increasing amounts of information from immigrants and A-Files from mid-century that hold a wealth of data, including visas, photographs, applications, affidavits, correspondence, and more.